mjmmattoni98/allfunds/frontend/README.md

 ## Overview

-This project is a web application built with Next.js and TypeScript.
-It includes a variety of components and utilities to create a dynamic and responsive user interface.
+This is the frontend for a news application that displays news from a NodeJS Express backend.
+The application is built with NextJS (React), TypeScript, and Tailwind CSS.

 ## Project Structure